coecms/ARCCSSive/README.md

 ### Raijin

-The stable version of ARCCSSive is available on Rajin in the `analysis27` and `analysis3` Anaconda environment:
+The stable version of ARCCSSive is available on Rajin in the `analysis27` Anaconda environment:

+    raijin $ module use /g/data3/hh5/public/modules
+    raijin $ module load conda/analysis27

+and is also available as a module:

     raijin $ module use ~access/modules
     raijin $ module load pythonlib/ARCCSSive

-and is also available as a module:

-    raijin $ module use /g/data3/hh5/public/modules
-    raijin $ module load conda/analysis3

 ### NCI Virtual Desktops